Ady Setiawan: Persebaya Surabaya

 Setiawan only became known nationally after he signed a contract in 2021 with Liga 1 club Persebaya Surabaya and participated in the 2021 Menpora Cup, the prelude to the 2021 Liga 1 season.
-His no-nonsense determination as a defensive midfielder earned him a call to train with the Indonesian national football team for the first time in his career.
+His no-nonsense determination as a defensive midfielder earned him a call to train with the Indonesia national football team for the first time in his career.

 RANS Nusantara

 Ady was signed for RANS Nusantara to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 July 2022 in a match against PSIS Semarang at the Jatidiri Stadium, Semarang.

+Dewa United

+Ady was signed for Dewa United to play in Liga 1 in the 2023–24 season.
+He made his debut on 2 July 2023 in a match against Arema at the Indomilk Arena, Tangerang.

 International career

 He earned his first cap in a 25 May 2021 friendly match in Dubai against Afghanistan, which was a warm-up ahead of the 2022 FIFA World Cup qualification matches in the United Arab Emirates.